Make sure this part fits your vehicle

 A:

-If the starter motor does not turn when the switch is operated, first check that the shift lever is in Neutral or Park (for automatic transmission) or that the clutch pedal is depressed (for manual transmission).
-Ensure that the battery is charged and that all cables are securely connected at the battery and starter solenoid terminals.
-If the starter motor spins but the engine does not crank, the overrunning clutch in the starter motor may be slipping and the motor will need to be replaced.
-If the solenoid clicks but the starter motor does not operate, the issue may lie with the battery, main solenoid contacts, or the starter motor itself.
-If the solenoid plunger cannot be heard when the switch is activated, the solenoid may be defective or there may be an open circuit.
-To check the solenoid, connect a jumper lead between the battery (+) and the "S" terminal on the solenoid.
-If the starter motor operates, the solenoid is fine and the problem may be with the ignition switch, neutral start switch, or wiring.
-If the starter motor still does not operate, the starter/solenoid assembly should be removed for disassembly, testing, and repair.
-If the starter motor cranks the engine at a slow speed, ensure that the battery is charged and all terminal connections are clean and tight.
-If the engine is partially seized or has the wrong viscosity oil, it may crank slowly.
-To further diagnose the issue, run the engine until it reaches normal operating temperature, then stop the engine, disconnect the coil wire from the distributor cap, and ground it on the engine.
-Connect a voltmeter positive lead to the starter motor terminal of the solenoid and the negative lead to the ground.
-Crank the engine and take voltmeter readings as soon as a steady figure is indicated, making sure not to let the starter motor turn for more than 15 seconds at a time.
-A reading of 9 volts or more, with the starter motor turning at normal cranking speed, is normal.
-If the reading is 9 volts or more but the cranking speed is slow, the motor is faulty.
-If the reading is less than 9 volts and the cranking speed is slow, the solenoid contacts are likely burned.
+If the starter motor does not turn when the switch is operated, first check the shift lever (for automatic transmission) or clutch pedal (for manual transmission).
+Ensure the battery is charged and all cables are securely connected.
+If the motor spins but the engine does not crank, the starter motor may need to be replaced.
+If the solenoid clicks but the motor does not operate, the issue may be with the battery, solenoid contacts, or starter motor.
+If the solenoid plunger cannot be heard, it may be defective or there may be an open circuit.
+To check the solenoid, connect a jumper lead between the battery and "S" terminal.
+If the motor operates, the solenoid is fine.
+If not, remove the starter/solenoid assembly for testing and repair.
+If the motor cranks slowly, check the battery and terminal connections.
+If the engine is partially seized or has the wrong oil, it may crank slowly.
+To diagnose further, run the engine until normal temperature, then stop and disconnect the coil wire.
+Connect a voltmeter to the starter motor terminal and ground.
+Crank the engine and take voltmeter readings.
+A reading of 9 volts or more at normal cranking speed is normal.
+If the reading is less than 9 volts and the cranking speed is slow, the solenoid contacts may be burned.

 Posted by GMPartsGiant Specialist